 Digital twins utilize historic and real-time data to visualize critical assets and processes, mitigating data silos and improving transparency.
 Consequently, they find applications across industries from construction and manufacturing to financial services and oil and gas (O&G).
-In this data-driven report, we give you innovation insights based on our analysis of 741 digital twin startups & technologies so that you do not miss out on emerging solutions.
+In this data-driven report, we give you innovation insights based on our analysis of 741 startups & technologies so that you do not miss out on emerging examples of digital twins.
 These digital twin solutions allow you to model real-time processes and leverage data-driven decision-making.
 Read more to explore the impact of digital twins on 10 industries and how they advance your business.

-Tree Map reveals the Impact of Digital Twins on 10 Industries
+Tree Map reveals the Top Applications of Digital Twin Technology across 10 Industries

 Global Startup Heat Map covers 741 Digital Twin Startups & Scaleups